Note: The links below will

 scheduled to dock Tuesday at 7:44 p.m.
 CDT, or Wednesday at 00:44 GMT.

-Florida (the center was then known as the ).
+Florida (the center was then known as the Long

-From those , thousands of have started there.
+beginnings, thousands of space voyages have started there.
 What people

 now actually two separate